-Fall Term: An Introduction to Drama
+Early & Middle Years: An Introduction to Drama

-In this term, emphasis will be placed on the development of dramatic and personal skills through the use of story drama, creative drama and theatre exercises.
+In this unit, emphasis will be placed on the development of dramatic and personal skills through the use of story drama, creative drama and theatre exercises.
 The techniques and theories of Dorothy Heathcote and Viola Spolin will be introduced, discussed, and practiced.
-It will be up to each individual student to read Spolin's and Heathcote's work extensively in order to participate fully in classroom discussion and activities as well as present a final project due at the end of the fall term.
+It will be up to each individual student to read Spolin's and Heathcote's work extensively in order to participate fully in classroom discussion and activities as well as present a final project due in the second half of the course.